TeelaBrown/pimpmynode/README.md

 <img src="final.png" alt="Preview" class="inline"/>

-Use at your own risk :)
+Use at your own discretion :)

 With big thanks to AKcryptoGUY.